Lawn Food 28-0-12

 Overview

 The Andersons Lawn Food 28-0-12 is Application 3 of The Andersons Lawn Program.
 A complete fertilizer, Lawn Food 28-0-12 contains nitrogen, potash and iron.
 Nitrogen promotes the top growth of the grass and produces the deep green color.
-The Andersons Lawn Food 28-0-12 includes three types of nitrogen, quick-, intermediate- and slow-release for a quick response and then steady feeding for weeks to come.
+The Andersons Lawn Food 28-0-12 includes quick- and slow-release for a quick response and then steady feeding for weeks to come.
 Potash thickens the wall structure of the grass, making it more hardy and vigorous.
 The iron will prevent yellowing by aiding in the grass' development of chlorophyll.
 Using Lawn Food 28-0-12 will help your lawn stand up to the increased temperatures and drought of the summer months.

 Analysis 28-0-12 + 1% Iron